-The key pairs of holders / application services and the corresponding certificates are renewed respectively at least every 3 years and 2 years.
+The key pairs of holders / application services and the corresponding certificates are renewed at least every 3 years.
 In addition, a key pair and a certificate can be renewed:

-- early. - or following the revocation of the holder's certificate / application service (see chapter 4.9).
+- early, - or following the revocation of the holder's certificate / application service (see chapter 4.9).